inder18000/inderitsolutions/content/finance-1.md

     weight: 6
 layout: page
 ---
-Yes, I wanted to start my business today and in the below table I estimate roughly how much money would I require to get this off the ground.
+To start my business today and in the below table I estimate roughly how much money would I require to get this off the ground.

 The office rent I will pay monthly.
 I will hire 5 employees.
 To maintain hardware and furniture I have good budget in case I face some problems.
 Than I have set good budget to purchase personal computers.
 So that good accessory can be successfully attract the people.